Grand Marais by t. kilgore splake / paperback, with DVD / 978-1-4675-8222-3

 The author provided a copy to Empty Mirror, with no expectation of review.

-t. kilgore splake’s latest volume is a poetic and photographic celebration of Grand Marais, Minnesota, a small city on the shore of Lake Michigan.
+t. kilgore splake’s latest volume is a poetic and photographic celebration of Grand Marais, Minnesota, a small city on the shore of Lake Superior.

 splake’s roots go deep in the Grand Marais area.
 It’s where, aside a campfire years ago, he wrote his first poem.
 It’s here that his pen name was spawned.
 A short recent trip revived the memories and provided the impetus for this small volume.

 Following a short poem, splake explains the area’s history from its beginnings in the 19th century, to his discovery and exploration of it, and his delight in it.